ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Related work

 Some methods adopt a coarse-to-fine strategy to achieve real-time performance.
 For example, approaches such as AnyNet \cite{2_anynet}, ADCPNet \cite{8_adcpnet}, GWDRNet \cite{liang2023real}, SADSNet \cite{wu2023towards}, and HRSNet \cite{huang2023real} construct a low-resolution cost volume to estimate an initial disparity map, which is subsequently upsampled and refined at finer levels in a cascading manner.
 At each level, a new larger cost volume is generated which progressively increases the computational effort.
 To maintain high speed, these methods typically rely on lightweight feature extraction networks, which adversely affect the quality of the cost volumes and lead to a degradation in accuracy.

 IINet \cite{li2024iinet} and LightStereo \cite{guo2024lightstereo} are two recent high-performance, real-time methods that utilize 3D cost volumes to reduce computational overhead while employing 2D convolutional layers for aggregation.
 Since a standalone 2D aggregation block can lead to the loss of structural information, these methods incorporate fusion strategies that combine the aggregation block with initial features and leverage attention mechanisms to recover accuracy.
-Unlike 2D aggregation, 3D aggregation preserves the disparity dimension alongside spatial dimensions, enabling the extraction of rich spatial and geometric information.
+Unlike 2D aggregation such as those used in IINet and LightStereo, 3D aggregation preserves the disparity dimension alongside spatial dimensions, enabling the extraction of rich spatial and geometric information.
 However, 2D aggregation operates on a 3D cost volume compressed along the disparity range.
 This means that the 3D cost volume stores much less matching information, which inherently leads to a loss of geometric detail and limits the generalization capability of the network.
+Therefore, an important direction for improving lightweight stereo matching networks is to restore the lost structural and geometric information during the disparity refinement and upsampling stages.